-I know I’m not going to keep most of the books for another three weeks (except for the ones I’m actually reading!), but what that does is it gives me a little cushion to get over to the library and return them.
-If I return them within the 3 days, no harm done, the renewal just expires.
+I know I’m not going to keep most of the books for another three weeks (except for the ones I’m actually reading!), but what that does is it gives me a little cushion to get over to the library and return them before the library fines and fees start to kick in.
 But if it takes me 4-5 days to get over to the library, I’ve skipped the fines for those extra days.
 I figure this little tip saves me about $30-$40 a year in unnecessary library fines.

 Hope this helps you!

 10 Secrets of Women Who Always Have Money